 This course provides event management theory and principles including established standards, site selection, clients, budgeting, legal matters, and practices of event management.
 The focus is on social and business functions, and the management of large scale, independent events, such as catering events.
 Topics include: research, design, planning, coordination, and evaluation of special events management.

-AIU does not guarantee employment or salary.
+AIU does not guarantee employment, salary, or career advancement.
 Programs may only be available to residents of certain states.
-For important information about the educational debt, earnings and completion rates of students who attended this program, go to www.aiuniv.edu/disclosures.
-Le Cordon Bleu® and the Le Cordon Bleu logos are registered trademarks in the United States and Canada of Career Education Corporation.
+Le Cordon Bleu® and the Le Cordon Bleu logos are registered trademarks in the United States and Canada of Perdoceo Education Corporation.

 Course content subject to change.